Canon Vixia G50

 Camcorders are a hell of a lot better today than they were in the 1990s when they first started becoming popular.
 Here are three of the best cheap traditional video cameras for documentary filmmakers:

 Great documentary film cameras aren’t cheap.
-The other two camcorders in this list are over $1,000, but if you’re just looking for something you can pick up and shoot immediately that isn’t going to break the bank, we’d recommend the Canon VIXIA G20 in a heartbeat.
+The other two camcorders in this list are over $1,000, but if you’re just looking for something you can pick up and shoot immediately that isn’t going to break the bank, we’d recommend the Canon VIXIA G40 in a heartbeat.
 What do you get?
-Well, a fantastic camcorder that can produce excellent images, good low light performance, and even the ability to set manual exposure, normally a pro camera feature (the only difference is with the G20 you set exposure in a touch screen menu system whereas with more expensive pro cameras you often get a dedicated physical wheel for that).
+Well, a fantastic camcorder that can produce excellent images, good low light performance, and even the ability to set manual exposure, normally a pro camera feature (the only difference is with the G40 you set exposure in a touch screen menu system whereas with more expensive pro cameras you often get a dedicated physical wheel for that).
 What this camera doesn’t offer is pro XLR inputs, so you’ll either have to get a DSLR/camcorder audio adapter, or use wireless lavaliere microphones that already work with DSLRs/camcorders out of the box.
+This cheap documentary camera can record up to 60 frames per second in 1080p with a wide color gamut.
 Also available in a kit with other gear like a tripod, extra memory card, carrying case, etc. (If you’re looking for a super cheap 4K camcorder instead of a 1080p video camera, we’d recommend instead the Sony FDRAX33.)

-The Canon XA10 is a fantastic pro camcorder.
-Although a newer version of this camera exists (the XA30), the features haven’t changed that much and because this model is still on sale, it can be bought at a considerable discount, making it a great cheap documentary camera choice.
-It offers 64GB of internal memory and two memory card slots (so you can record super long events without stopping by auto-spanning from one card to the other), a detachable handle for convenient carrying, and it’s the only camera on this list that has pro level XLR audio inputs– meaning you can use pro quality audio gear like wireless lavaliere interview microphones out of the box without the need for a DSLR/camcorder audio adapter.
+The Canon XA11 is a fantastic pro camcorder.
+It records on cheap and commonly available SDHC or SDXC memory cards and offers dual card slots for these, so you can record super long events without stopping by auto-spanning from one card to the other.
+It also features a detachable handle for convenient carrying, and it’s the only camera on this list that has pro-level XLR audio inputs– meaning you can use pro-quality audio gear like wireless lavaliere interview microphones out of the box without the need for a DSLR/camcorder audio adapter.
+Out of the box, this cheap documentary film camera has a built-in stereo microphone and a headphone jack so you can monitor audio as you record (something some cheap video cameras don’t offer).
+Shoots in full 1080p HD.

 Canon XF100 (Check reviews & prices)